 10/100 Ethernet Switches (Fast Ethernet Switches)：

 Fast Ethernet switches support 10Mbps and 100Mbps auto-adaptive data transmission rates.
-On the other side, it requires connected devices to be also 100M, otherwise, it would not be able to communicate.
+On the other side, the 10 100 ethernet hub requires connected devices to be also 100M, otherwise, it would not be able to communicate.

 10/100/1000 Ethernet Switches (Gigabit Ethernet Switches)：

 Gigabit Ethernet switches support 10Mbps, 100Mbps, and 1,000 Mbps.
 The Gigabit standard allows full-duplex data transmission; it also supports auto-adaptive according to the data transmission rate of the connected devices.
 The 1G Ethernet switch is faster than the 100Mbps Ethernet switch.